Azure/ResourceModules/modules/container-registry/registry/cache-rules/README.md

 | [`name`](#parameter-name) | string | The name of the cache rule.
 Will be dereived from the source repository name if not defined. |
 | [`targetRepository`](#parameter-targetrepository) | string | Target repository specified in docker pull command.
 E.g.: docker pull myregistry.azurecr.io/{targetRepository}:{tag}. |

+### Parameter: `registryName`

+The name of the parent registry.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

+### Parameter: `sourceRepository`

+Source repository pulled from upstream.

+- Required: Yes
+- Type: string

 ### Parameter: `credentialSetResourceId`

 The resource ID of the credential store which is associated with the cache rule.

 - Required: No
 - Type: string
 - Default: `''`